iterative/dvc.org/static/docs/commands-reference/commit.md

-The `dvc commit` command is useful for several scenarios where a dataset is being changed, a stage or pipeline is in development or one wishes to run commands outside the control of DVC, or force DVC files update to save some time rerunning the pipeline or a stage:
+The `dvc commit` command is useful for several scenarios where a dataset is being changed, a stage or pipeline is in development or one wishes to run commands outside the control of DVC, or force DVC-files update to save some time rerunning the pipeline or a stage:

 - Code or data for a stage is under active development, with rapid iteration of